 The specifics of the equipment may be different, depending on whether the equipment is used as personal protective equipment (PPE), when a person is operating at height, or on whether it is used as lifting equipment, when a person is being lifted as a ‘load’.

-There are three main types of lifting sling: synthetic fibre, chain, and wire rope.
-This article will consider both the use and failure of synthetic fibre lifting slings.
+consider both the use and failure of synthetic fibre lifting slings.
 The exact numbers are not available, but nearly 100% of failures of synthetic fibre slings are due to improper use, rather than manufacturing defects.

 Synthetic fibre slings can be made from various materials, including polyester (PE), polyamide (PA), and polypropylene (PP).
 Slings made of these materials can be individually rated between 500 kg and 450 tonnes in a straight lift.
 Many people do not like to find out that these slings are technically only held together with a small amount of tape.

 What gives these slings their strength is the friction between the many individual yarns wrapped in a circle.
 These slings are also manufactured with a built-in factor of safety (FoS) that is normally around 7.
 A factor of safety indicates the difference between the rated load and the minimum breaking load of the equipment.
 This means that those 450 tonne rated slings, wouldn’t actually snap in a straight pull until at least 3150 tonnes, or 7 times that of the design load!
 So clearly those little fibres work.